PAIDiPaidThis.com

 Pet CT scan cost in the UK: when it is used and how it compares to MRI

 A CT scan builds a detailed cross-section of your pet by taking many x-ray slices and stitching them together, which is far more powerful than a single x-ray.
 Vets turn to it for complex problems like nasal disease, chest masses, tricky fractures, or planning surgery.
-It is a referral-level test, so the real prices below reflect specialist centre fees.
+It is a referral-level test, so the real prices below reflect specialist centre fees, not what a general practice charges for a routine x-ray.

 The quick version